Paddle the longest continuous set of rapids in the eastern U.S.: 15 Class III-IV rapids in 4 miles!

 Boaters can also enjoy Duman Lake, Wilmore Dam and Beaverdale Reservoir in Cambria County and Quemahoning Reservoir nearby in Somerset County, all of which are restricted to manually powered craft or electric motors.

-Whitewater rafting on rivers ranging from Class I-IV whitewater!
-Tubin’ on the Stonycreek River…great for groups!
-Check our website for additional details!
+Guided whitewater rafting on rivers ranging from Class I-IV whitewater!
+Tubin' on the Stonycreek River...great for groups

 Cambria County offers varied fishing opportunities with 15 stocked trout streams and three stocked lakes.
 Chest Creek features a delayed harvest, artificial lures only section.
 Glendale Lake is known for bass, muskellunge, and panfish, especially spring crappies.
 Lake Rowena, Wilmore and Hinckston Run reservoirs, and Duman Dam offer additional fishing opportunities.